Do I Have a Case?

 16. OFFICER’S PRIOR DISCIPLINARY RECORD – A police officer’s previous disciplinary record can be requested under the open records act and used to question the officer’s credibility.

-17. PORTABLE BREATH TEST NUMERICAL RESULTS ARE INADMISSIBLE – Georgia law prohibits the use of portable breath testing results other then to provide proof of the presence or absence of alcohol.
+17. PORTABLE BREATH TEST NUMERICAL RESULTS ARE INADMISSIBLE – Georgia law prohibits the use of portable breath testing results other than to provide proof of the presence or absence of alcohol.

 18. PORTABLE BREATH TEST IMPROPERLY ADMINISTERED – The manufacturers of portable breath testing devices require a minimum of two tests to consider the results evidential in nature.